wilkesk99ACT/Event-Analyzer/README.md

 ## What It Is

-The CEV Trip Analyzer is an internally developed diagnostic tool that reads SEL relay event (CEV) files and determines — automatically, and with supporting evidence — *why* a protective device actually operated.
+The CEV Trip Analyzer is an internally developed diagnostic tool that reads SEL relay event (CEV) files and works out a likely, evidence-backed explanation for why a protective device operated.
 It runs entirely in a web browser, requires no installation, no server, and no data leaves the browser at any point.

+It is a diagnostic aid, not a final authority — its output is a starting point grounded in the relay's own recorded data and configured logic, meant to be checked against the diagram and supporting tabs rather than taken as an unquestioned answer.

 ## The Problem It Solves